 I see some signs of romance happening too.

-Supernatural teen books are all the rage lately, and The Wicked Deep, does not disappoint with witches, soul possession, and a little romance.
+Supernatural teen books are all the rage lately.
+The Wicked Deep, does not disappoint with witches, soul possession, and a little romance.

 A spectator sport for tourists, this year is no different as Penny and Bo both attempt to stay alive and uninhabited.
-Unfortunately, trust no one, and Ernshaw adds a few twists and turns into this fantasy thriller.
+Unfortunately, trust no one.
+Ernshaw adds a few twists and turns into this fantasy thriller.
 If you love ghostly witch stories, Hocus Pocus, or Salem, MA, this book is for you.
-Check out the full review of The Wicked Deep.
+Find a complete and spooky review of The Wicked Deep On TUL →

 CW: Violence and death to teenagers (similar to The Hunger Games)

-One of my creepiest and most murderous favorites, Vassa in the Night is the retelling of the similarly bizarre Russian folktale Vassilia the Beautiful.
+One of the creepiest and most murderous witchy books on this list, Vassa in the Night is the retelling of the similarly bizarre Russian folktale Vassilia the Beautiful.

 Vassa is the victim of an evil stepfamily and carries a little wooden doll, Erg, to protect her.
 On the quest for light bulbs, Vassa meets a sadistic witch with an affinity for murder.
 Babs loves to chop off the heads of her teenage shoplifters and stakes them outside her enchanted store.
 Not everyone is a criminal, but Babs doesn’t care.